jmau111/gitconfig.sh/README.md

 ## Safety first

-As these files control Git, the script backups any existing config in `~/gitconfig-backups` before proceeding.
+As these files control Git, the script backs up any existing config in `~/gitconfig-backups` before proceeding.